rigelminer/rigel/README.md

               the miner will mine the primary algorithm for 10 seconds, switch to ZIL, mine ZIL for 60 seconds, switch back, and so on

+      --enable-fork
+          Enables algorithm switch for hard forks

+      --activate-fork
+          Activates algorithm switch for hard forks

+          Can be used to simulate post-hard fork behaviour and test overclock settings, stratum connectivity etc. before the fork

   -l, --log-file <LOG_FILE>
           Enables logging output of the miner to the specified log file